 What is noteworthy in this psychonautic tale is that it was totally unexpected.
 If I had planned to go full beast mode with a “Heroic Dose” — with here being about seven/eight grams — I was certainly not going to any concerts, or even leave home in general.
 Perhaps the set and setting were going to be nothing but “Silent Darkness” à la Terence McKenna.
 Or at least during one fraction of the trip.

-Another essential is knowing your shit; meaning, how potent it is.
+Another essential is knowing your shit.
+Meaning, how potent it is.
+One way to do so is not to start with a heroic dose if it is the first time with a certain batch.
+Begin with a low/average dose then take it from there.
 Those turned out to be extremely powerful.
 And I can confidently say this because a month or two later we tried them again, back to the 2-3 grams level, yet it was a full trip.
-A strength never experienced before at such an average dose.
+A strength almost never experienced before at such dose.

 Oh well.
 These remain good advices for all of us.